Chris Swimmer

 What is a good percentile on the GRE?

-Just like a good GRE score overall, a “good” GRE percentile on the GRE general test varies a lot, depending both on the school and the type of program.
-GRE score percentiles and GRE exam scores will be different for each section of the exam.
-To get an idea of how this works, let’s look at a few example standards for GRE percentiles.
+Just like a good GRE score overall, a “good” percentile on the GRE general test varies a lot, depending both on the school and the type of program.
+Percentiles and exam scores will be different for each section of the exam.
+To get an idea of how this works, let’s look at a few example standards for 2024 GRE percentiles.

 GRE score percentiles will vary from section to section.
-At the moment, there is no achievable GRE score that hits the 50th percentile right on the nose in Verbal, though there is in Quant.
+At the moment, there is no achievable GRE score that hits the 50th percentile right on the nose in Quant, though there is in Verbal.

-For Verbal, 151 is the 49th percentile, while 152 is the 53rd.
-So either of those scores will put you close to the 50th.
-However, only a score of 1521 or higher will put you above this benchmark for the Verbal section.
+For Verbal, 152 is the 50th percentile.
+However, only a score of 153 or higher will put you above this benchmark for the Verbal section.

-Quant scores for the 50th percentile are just slightly higher.
-A 154 in GRE Quant is 50th percentile for the section.
-So here, 154 is your minimum to be above the 50th.
+Quant scores skew slightly higher.
+156 is 49th percentile, while 157 is 52nd percentile.
+So here, 157 is your minimum to be above the 50th.

 What percentile is 155 on GRE?